 You may be able to pay your tax liability in installments if you cannot pay the initial tax in full.
-If the payment plan is long enough, you may need to have payment deducted from your wages or your financial institution to keep the State from filing a lien.
+If the payment plan is long enough, you may need to have the payment deducted from your wages or your financial institution to keep the State from filing a lien.
 The State is obligated to protect its interests, so you will need to comply closely with the terms of any agreement you make with them, lest you incur further penalties or an enforced collection process.

 Notice of Judgement

 If you fail to pay or fully pay your taxes, you may receive a Notice of Judgement, which will be attached to your property and rights thereto.
-A judgement is a public document, and thus can harm your credit rating.
+A Judgement is a public document and thus can harm your credit rating.
 The State will release the Judgement within 30 days of your paying or otherwise addressing your liability and associated penalties.

 Power of Attorney